French Left Vows total Break With Macron Policies - UrduPoint

 French Left Vows 'total Break' With Macron Policies

-France's left put up a united front on Friday, vowing a "total break" with President Emmanuel Macron's policies if it wins historic polls that could propel the far right to major gains in parliament

-Paris, (APP - UrduPoint / Pakistan Point News - 14th Jun, 2024) France's left put up a united front on Friday, vowing a "total break" with President Emmanuel Macron's policies if it wins historic polls that could propel the far right to major gains in parliament.
+Paris, (APP - UrduPoint / Pakistan Point News - 15th Jun, 2024) France's left Friday vowed a "total break" with President Emmanuel Macron's policies if its new alliance wins historic polls that could propel the far right to major gains in parliament.

 Far-right figurehead Marine Le Pen, also making a pitch to voters, pledged a "national unity government" if her party takes power in the snap legislative elections.